Uli-Z/spliit/README.md

 1. Clone the repository (or fork it if you intend to contribute)
 2. Start a PostgreSQL server.
 You can run `./scripts/start-local-db.sh` if you don’t have a server already.
 3. Copy the file `.env.example` as `.env`
+4. Edit `.env` to override variables as needed.
+Set `SHARED_PASSWORD` here if you want password protection locally.
-4. Run `npm install` to install dependencies.
+5. Run `npm install` to install dependencies.
 This will also apply database migrations and update Prisma Client.
-5. Run `npm run dev` to start the development server
+6. Run `npm run dev` to start the development server

 ## Run in a container